ChrstphrHll/npc_gen/students/Selina Bellas.md

 ### Description
 - Aasimar Paladin from Aldercrown Empire
 - 2nd year Assault student in Fiesn
-- short wavy lighter blonde hair that's plain, Pale Gray eyes, and Light skin
+- short wavy brunette hair that's wild, Pale Gray eyes, and Light skin
 - Is Systematic and Clumsy, and has Optimism as their ideal

 ### Organizations